mpapis/flat2tree/README.md

         - John
     John

-## Example print simplified reverse dependency tree
+## Example: print simplified reverse dependency tree

 It is also to reverse the dependency tree so last leafs end up as roots